20urc3/Sekiryu/README.md

 binary, cracksme challenge, or the malware your lover wrote you.

 ### Version
+This script is a BETA version.
+The goal is to make it compatible with IDA, Binja, R2 and GDB.
+Lots of improvement have to be done, but for the moment it is working and it's fun.

     This plugins is tested on Linux for the moment.
 However, nothing stop you to run it on Windows.
+    Only Ghidra is supported at the moment

 ### Requirements